saipraveenALT/toLearnGit/README.md

 # toLearnGit

-# It is good to learn git
+# May Be but Not really

 # No use if you dont learn git in a  practical way